Visit the DF Wouda Pumping Station

 What is the Wouda Pumping Station entrance fee?

-The standard ticket for Wouda Pumping Station is €9.75 while young people (6 – 17 years) is €6.25.
+The standard ticket for Wouda Pumping Station is €9.75 while for young people (6 – 17 years) is €6.25.
 Children up to 5 years are free.

 The visitor centre and Woudagemaal are accessible for wheelchairs and the disabled and you can have lunch in the polder landscape for €14.75 (adult meal) and €12.75 (kid’s meal).